Mousetrap

 A mousetrap is a specialized type of animal trap designed primarily to catch and, usually, kill mice.
 Mousetraps are usually set in an indoor location where there is a suspected infestation of rodents.
 Larger traps are designed to catch other species of animals, such as rats, squirrels, and other small rodents.
+Trap types differ significantly in effectiveness, potential harm to wildlife and pets, and the level of suffering caused, with some raising serious welfare and environmental concerns.